thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-0.rst

   in the space of spaces ``Type`` from ``A`` to the empty space
 * there is an isomorphism ``i : A ≅ ⊥`` of spaces

-These turn out to be 'the same'
+These turn out to be "the same"
 (see :ref:`differentNotionsOfEmpty`),
 however for our present purposes we will use the first definition.
 Our goal is therefore to produce a point in the function space